haxtheweb/edtechjoker/draft-outline.md

 Next week, we'll review these and look for similarities and differences in implementation between them.
 To clarify my expectations:
 - you DEPLOY hello world boilerplate for all 4
 - You answer the questions below relative to that
-- You select 1 framework and try to port your card to it.
+- You do the framework based on your row your sitting in and try to port your card to it.
 Focus on porting the HTML and CSS at this time
   - If you want to take a stab at it, attempt to port the JS so that it still works in your framework using the framework ways of getting this code to register using its component architecture
-- You push this code up and hopefully vercel builds your demo with your card out on the web
+- You push this code up and hopefully vercel builds your demo with your card out on the web (if it doesn't, explore their website as to what went wrong / what the error messages are)

 ## Submission via GIST then turned into Canvas
-- links to your git repos for each hello world as deployed on vercel
+- links to your github repos for each hello world as deployed on vercel
 - link to your repo that has your attempt to port your card to the framework you had assigned
-- Answers to these questions:
+- Provide answers to these questions:
-- What are the similarities and what are the differences in repo structure? name 5 of each.
+- What are the similarities and what are the differences in repo structure?
+Find 5 similarities and 1 difference between each of the 4.
 - Look at the syntax of a js/template file from each.
 What is vanilla and what seems to be library specific?
 - Review package.json - What is common amongst them, what's different?
 What commands can we run?
 Try to run all the different commands in the repo for each project.
-- Rank order these for readability / ease of your understanding and give justification as to why one is easier than the other
+- Rank order these for readability / ease of your understanding and give a brief justification as to why you thought 1 was the easiest and 4 was the hardest to understand (or that you didn't understand!)

 ### Final note on Week 4
 - We'll keep iterating over this